codingshroom/spell_tactics/README.md

 # spell_tactics
-a tactical two-player card game. outplay your opponent in close mental combat
+a tactical two-player card game. a homage to the joy of outthinking and outplaying your opponent in close mental combat